-Gorilla trekking in Uganda and Rwanda, comparing the two experiences; Mountain gorillas are one of the two subspecies of eastern gorillas that is listed on IUCN red list estimated to a population of 1063 individuals.
-Uganda is a home to half of this world’s population with the rest living in Rwanda and Democratic Republic of Congo.
+Let’s start Comparing Gorilla trekking in Uganda and Rwanda Safari or Gorilla trekking Uganda Vs Rwanda Safaris.
+Compare gorilla tour experiences in the two gorilla safari destination in East Africa.
+Mountain gorillas are one of the two subspecies of eastern gorillas that is listed on IUCN red list estimated to a population of 1063 individuals.
+Uganda is a home to half of this world’s gorilla population with the rest living in Rwanda and Democratic Republic of Congo.

-In Uganda mountain gorillas are found in Bwindi Impenetrable national park and Mgahinga national park with almost half of the world’s population residing in the forest jungle of Bwindi.
-In Rwanda mountain gorillas are found in Volcanoes national park.
-One can choose to track these mountain gorillas in either Uganda or Rwanda or can do both depending on some factors such as;
+Gorilla trekking Safaris in Uganda takes you deep into the rainforest jungle of Bwindi Impenetrable national park and Mgahinga national park to follow the group of habituated gorillas.
+With almost half of the world’s population of mountain gorillas residing in Uganda’s Bwindi forest, in Rwanda mountain gorillas are found in Volcanoes national park.
+Gorilla trekking Uganda and Rwanda provides you opportunity to observe daily interactions of mountain gorillas in their wild habitats.
+Therefore one can choose to take a gorilla trek in either Uganda or Rwanda or can do both depending on some factors such as;

 Photographing Rwanda gorillas in Bamboo

 The terrain of the parks, gorilla trekking requires physical fitness as it involves hiking up and down the hills in search of gorillas, therefore it is somehow easier to trek gorillas in Rwanda as it’s not so hilly and thick than in Bwindi forest in Uganda which requires you to be physically fit to trek through the thick forest in search of gorillas.